fabio1623/GlueHome/README.md

 ## Available Endpoints

 To interact with the API endpoints, you can use tools like Postman or cURL.

+### Users

+- `POST /users/authenticate` - Authenticate user.
+- `GET /users` - Gets paged users.
+- `GET /users/{userID}` - Gets the user by user id.

+### Deliveries

 It uses a Bearer Token.

 - `POST /deliveries/create` - Creates a new delivery.
+- `GET /deliveries` - Gets paged deliveries.
-- `GET /deliveries/{orderNumber}` - Gets the delivery by order number.
+- `GET /deliveries/{deliveryId}` - Gets the delivery by delivery id.
-- `PUT /deliveries/approve/{orderNumber}` - Approves the delivery.
+- `PUT /deliveries/approve/{deliveryId}` - Approves the delivery.
-- `PUT /deliveries/complete/{orderNumber}` - Completes the delivery.
+- `PUT /deliveries/complete/{deliveryId}` - Completes the delivery.
-- `PUT /deliveries/cancel/{orderNumber}` - Cancels the delivery.
+- `PUT /deliveries/cancel/{deliveryId}` - Cancels the delivery.
-- `DELETE /deliveries/{orderNumber}` - Deletes the delivery by order number.
+- `DELETE /deliveries/{deliveryId}` - Deletes the delivery by delivery id.

-## MySQL
+## MongoDB

-The users and deliveries are stored in MySQL.
-You can connect to the MySQL instance using the following credentials:
+The users and deliveries are stored in MongoDB.
+You can visualize the MongoDB instance by reaching `http://localhost:8081`, using the following credentials:

-- Host: localhost
-- Port: 3306
-- Database: delivery_db
-- Username: root
+- Username: basic-user
-- Password: mysql_root_password
+- Password: basic-user-password

 ## RabbitMQ

 The delivery updates (Created, Approved, Completed, Cancelled, and Deleted) will be pushed to the RabbitMQ exchange.
-You can interact with it through `http://localhost:15672`.
+You can interact with it through `http://localhost:15672`, using following credentials :

+- Username: guest
+- Password: guest

 If you want to see transiting messages, you can bind a queue to `delivery-exchange` exchange with `*` as routing key to see messages.

+Expiring deliveries are also pushed to RabbitMQ through `delivery-exchange-expiry` exchange with `*` as routing key.

 ## Logging